Lifetimes of (near) eternal false vacua: Universes in the massless Schwinger model and its deformations

 The Euclidean Lagrangian of the massless charge-$p$ Schwinger model is

 where $f_{\mu\nu} = \partial_{\mu} a_{\nu} - \partial_{\nu} a_{\mu}$.
 We assume that the theory is defined on a closed 2-manifold so that the topological charges are quantized as

-The theory has a $\ZZ_{2p}^{(0)}$ 0-form chiral symmetry, though the $\ZZ_2$ subgroup generated by $(-1)^F$ is actually non-chiral and lies within the $U(1)$ gauge group.
-We will therefore refer only to the faithfully acting $\ZZ_p^{(0)}$ chiral symmetry below.
+The theory has a $\ZZ_{2p}^{(0)}$ 0-form chiral symmetry, but the $\ZZ_2$ subgroup generated by $(-1)^F$ is actually non-chiral and lies within the $U(1)$ gauge group.
+We will focus on the faithfully acting $\ZZ_p^{(0)} = \ZZ_{2p}^{(0)}/\mathbb{Z}_2$ chiral symmetry below.
 The theory also has a 1-form $\ZZ_p^{(1)}$ center symmetry.
 The bosonized form of the massless charge-$p$ Schwinger model is~\cite{PhysRevD.11.2088,Coleman:1976uz}

 where we have switched to form notation, so that $a = a_{\mu}dx^{\mu}$ and used the shorthand $|\omega|^2 = \omega\wedge\star\omega$.
 Here $\varphi$ is a $2\pi$-periodic scalar and the discrete chiral symmetry becomes the shift symmetry $\varphi \to \varphi + 2\pi/p$.
 The 1-form $\ZZ_p^{(1)}$ symmetry acts by shifting $a \to a + \lambda$ by a flat connection with $\int \lambda = 2\pi \ZZ/p$.
 The $\ZZ_p^{(0)}$ and $\ZZ_p^{(1)}$ symmetries have a mixed anomaly~\cite{Anber:2018jdf,Misumi:2019dwq,Armoni:2018bga}, which can be seen by turning on an appropriate background 2-form gauge field for the 1-form symmetry.